The problem with the new Apple Music app’s design

 The Music app in iOS 9 was polished.
 Typography was on point nearly everywhere, animations acted perfectly with beautiful blurs and gradients, and the app adapted to the content in a really pretty way.
 The new Music app, over a year later, still feels like it was rushed through.

-I’m not writing this post in order to make unneeded criticism of the app, bit in the hope that someone at Apple sees it and fixes the issues mentioned.
+I’m not writing this post in order to make unneeded criticism of the app, but with the hope that someone at Apple sees it and fixes the issues mentioned.

 I am curious to see what others think, so if you have any thoughts on the points I’ve raised here, or Apple’s design in general, make sure to leave a comment.